-- any contract between the School and its staff or the parents of pupils - the School's policy on taking, storing and using images of children - the School's CCTV and/or biometrics policy - the School's retention of records policy - the School's safeguarding, pastoral, or health and safety policies, including as to how concerns or incidents are recorded, and - the School's IT policies, including its Acceptable Use Policy
+- any contract between the School and its staff or the parents of pupils - any policies or notices applicable to staff concerning the handling of personal data - the School's policy on taking, storing and using images of children - the School's CCTV and/or biometrics policy - the School's retention of records policy - the School's safeguarding, pastoral, or health and safety policies, including as to how concerns or incidents are recorded, and - the School's ICT policies, including its Technology Acceptable Use Policies for Staff and Pupils and Online Communications Policies for Staff and Pupils.

-Anyone who works for, or acts on behalf of, the School (including staff, volunteers, governors and service providers) should also be aware of and comply with this Privacy Notice, which also provides further information about how personal data about those individuals will be used.
+Anyone who works for, or acts on behalf of, the School (including staff, volunteers, governors and service providers) will be subject to suitable training and/or policies commensurate with their role.